Sleep With Varicose Veins

 Pick the Right Position

 Sleeping on your left side has been proved to increase circulation and lessen the possibility of blood clots in varicose veins.
-This position promotes healthy blood flow throughout the body, making it an ideal alternative for people with varicose veins or chronic venous illness.
+The varicose veins sleeping positions promotes healthy blood flow throughout the body, making it an ideal alternative for people with varicose veins or chronic venous illness.

 Keep It Cool